 We can now prove the following CMC existence result.

-\begin{thm} Suppose $(M,g)$ is future asymptotically regular with respect to $V$ and $V$ has positive mean curvature.
+\begin{theorem} Suppose $(M,g)$ is future asymptotically regular with respect to $V$ and $V$ has positive mean curvature.
 Set $f = {\rm div}_g(\nabla_u u)$.
-If $f \in L^1\big([0, \infty)\big)$ along each flow line of $u$ and the strong energy condition holds, then there is a Cauchy surface with constant mean curvature. \end{thm}
+If $f \in L^1\big([0, \infty)\big)$ along each flow line of $u$ and the strong energy condition holds, then there is a Cauchy surface with constant mean curvature. \end{theorem}

 \proof Let $C = \inf_{x \in V} \{H(0,x)\}$.
 Note that $C > 0$ since $V$ is compact and $H > 0$ on $V$.
 By Proposition \ref{mean curv < C prop}, there is a $t$-slice with mean curvature $H < C$.
 Theorem \ref{maincmcexist} is now a consquence of the following fundamental CMC existence result, based on the presence of suitable barriers; cf. Theorem 6.1 in \cite{Gerhardt} and Theorem~4.1 in \cite{Bart84}.